-Further information on NTS2 and STPR2 is provided in Strategic Transport Projects Review 2.
+Further information on NTS2 and STPR2 is provided at Strategic Transport Projects Review 2.

-STPR2 involves conducting an evidence-based review of the performance of Scotland's strategic transport network across active travel, bus, ferry, rail and the trunk road network.
+STPR2 involves conducting an evidence-based review of the performance of Scotland's strategic transport network across walking, wheeling, cycling, bus, ferry, rail and the trunk road network.
 The outcomes from STPR2 will: